 You should contact your doctor immediately if you think you have an infection.
 Early treatment may prevent a full-blown sickle cell crisis.

 While smoking’s bad for your health in general, it’s extra risky if you have SCA.
-It can increase your risk for acute chest syndrome, which can be life-threatening in some cases.
+It can

 It can also contribute to the development of:

 - leg ulcers

 If you have SCA, it’s important to see a doctor as soon as you think you might be having complications.
 The earlier you can treat the issue, the better your chance of preventing long-term issues.

 SCA complications can come on suddenly, so make sure you know who to call and where to go for medical treatment.
 Consider giving this information to close friends and family as well.

 You should seek medical attention right away if you have any of the following signs and symptoms:

 - fever above 101°F

 - stiff neck